microsoft/VisualProfiler-Unity/README.md

 ![Profiler Guide](Documentation~/Images/ProfilerGuide.png)

 One should also keep an eye on the bottom memory bar to insure memory usage isn't rapidly changing or approaching the application's memory limit.

+> [!NOTE]
+> The Visual Profiler works in both development and release builds.

 The profiler UI (such as anchoring, scale, follow behavior and UI color) can also be tweaked in the component inspector.